mdjahidhasan009/SQL/join_.md

 ```

 ## Basic explicit inner join
-A basic join (also called "inner join") queries data from two tables, with their relationship deﬁned in a join clause.
+A basic join (also called "inner join") queries data from two tables, with their relationship defined in a join clause.

-The following example will select employees' ﬁrst names (FName) from the Employees table and the name of the
+The following example will select employees' first names (FName) from the Employees table and the name of the
 department they work for (Name) from the Departments table:

 ```sql